Logging and oil palm destroying tribe’s forest home

 The Penan process it by trampling on it, and leave it in the sun to dry into a powder.
 They also gather ferns and fruit from the forest.

-Many of the more settled Penan have started to plant rice.
+Many of the more settled Penan have started to plant rice and other crops but continue to rely on the forest for most of their needs.

 In areas where the forests have been cleared for logging and oil palm plantations, it is becoming almost impossible for the Penan to sustain themselves.